 The new Planning Act entered into force in July 2015.
-Based on this national maritime spatial planning for Estonian marine areas (internal waters, territorial waters and EEZ) will be initiated in 2017.
+Based on this national maritime spatial plan for Estonian marine areas (internal waters, territorial waters and EEZ) was initiated by the Government of Estonia on 25th May 2017.
+A procurement procedure for the planning and impact assessment consultancy was finalized in February 2018.
+Actual work on developing Estonian MSP has now started.